-Dana and I commenced relationship coaching because she was struggling in her love life.
+Dana and I commenced online relationship coaching because she wanted to work with me, but was living in a small country town where there were very few support services for her.
+She was struggling in her love life.
 She was in her mid 30s and had experienced a series of short-term relationships with men over the last decade, but none of them had developed into anything more substantial.
 She was feeling anxious and depressed about the possibility of meeting anyone significant.

 What’s more, she now felt incredibly cynical about dating new men, and thought that she was putting off new suitors when she did go on new dates because the last four dates had gone nowhere.
 She wanted to understand what she was doing that was repelling men.